-11. (1) In any proceedings against any person, and at any stage thereof before verdict or judgment, as the case may be, the Attorney-General may enter a nolle prosequi, either by stating in court or by informing the court in writing that the Crown intends that the proceedings, whether undertaken by himself or by any other person or authority, shall not continue, and thereupon the accused person shall be at once discharged in respect of the charge for which the nolle prosequi is entered, and if he has been committed to prison shall be discharged; but such discharge of an accused person shall not operate as a bar to any subsequent proceedings against him on account of the same facts.
+11. (1) In any proceedings against any person, and at any stage thereof before verdict or judgment, as the case may be, the Director of Public Prosecutions may enter a nolle prosequi, either by stating in court or by informing the court in writing that the Crown intends that the proceedings, whether undertaken by himself or by any other person or authority, shall not continue, and thereupon the accused person shall be at once discharged in respect of the charge for which the nolle prosequi is entered, and if he has been committed to prison shall be discharged; but such discharge of an accused person shall not operate as a bar to any subsequent proceedings against him on account of the same facts.

-Power of Attorney-General to enter nolle prosequi
+Power of Director of Public Prosecutions to enter nolle prosequi

 - (2) If the accused person is not before the court when such nolle prosequi is entered, the Clerk shall forthwith cause notice in writing of the entry of such nolle prosequi to be given to the officer in charge of the prison in which such accused person is detained and also, if the accused person has been committed for trial, to the Summary Court and the clerk thereof shall forthwith cause a similar notice in writing to be given to any person bound over to prosecute or give evidence and to their sureties, if any, and also to the accused and his sureties in case he shall have been admitted to bail. - 12.
-(1) The Attorney-General and any legal practitioner instructed for the purpose by the Attorney-General may appear to prosecute on behalf of the Crown, the Commissioner of Police or any other public officer, public authority or department of Government in any criminal proceedings before any court.
+(1) The Director of Public Prosecutions and any legal practitioner instructed for the purpose by the Director of Public Prosecutions may appear to prosecute on behalf of the Crown, the Commissioner of Police or any other public officer, public authority or department of Government in any criminal proceedings before any court.

-Authority of Attorney-General in respect of conduct of prosecutions
+Authority of Director of Public Prosecutions in respect of conduct of prosecutions

-(2) Subject to such directions as may be given by the Attorney-General from time to time, any police officer may conduct criminal proceedings in the Summary Court on behalf of the Crown or the Commissioner of Police, and any such police officer may appear and conduct the prosecution notwithstanding that he is not the officer who made the complaint or charge in respect of which such proceedings arose.
+(2) Subject to such directions as may be given by the Director of Public Prosecutions from time to time, any police officer may conduct criminal proceedings in the Summary Court on behalf of the Crown or the Commissioner of Police, and any such police officer may appear and conduct the prosecution notwithstanding that he is not the officer who made the complaint or charge in respect of which such proceedings arose.

-- (3) The Attorney-General may, by writing, authorise any public officer to conduct prosecutions in the Summary Court in respect of particular matters or categories of offences or in relation to the activities or functions of a particular department of the Government. - (4) Any nolle prosequi or authority purporting to be signed by the Attorney-General and issued under section 11 or this section shall be admitted and deemed to be prima facie valid for the purpose for which it was issued without proof of the signature. - (5) Notwithstanding any power conferred upon any person under this section to institute or conduct any criminal proceedings, any such person shall at all times in respect thereof be subject to the express directions of the Attorney-General who may in any case himself institute or conduct any criminal proceedings or may take over and continue or direct any legal practitioner or, in case of proceedings in a Summary Court, any public officer, to take over and continue in accordance with his instructions any criminal proceedings instituted or undertaken by any person, including a private prosecutor.
+- (3) The Director of Public Prosecutions may, by writing, authorise any public officer to conduct prosecutions in the Summary Court in respect of particular matters or categories of offences or in relation to the activities or functions of a particular department of the Government. - (4) Any nolle prosequi or authority purporting to be signed by the Director of Public Prosecutions and issued under section 11 or this section shall be admitted and deemed to be prima facie valid for the purpose for which it was issued without proof of the signature. - (5) Notwithstanding any power conferred upon any person under this section to institute or conduct any criminal proceedings, any such person shall at all times in respect thereof be subject to the express directions of the Director of Public Prosecutions who may in any case himself institute or conduct any criminal proceedings or may take over and continue or direct any legal practitioner or, in case of proceedings in a Summary Court, any public officer, to take over and continue in accordance with his instructions any criminal proceedings instituted or undertaken by any person, including a private prosecutor.